Lab-1-1

 node index.js

-- Capture a screenshot of the terminal output and name it node-js-hello-world-modified.png.
+- Take a screenshot of the terminal output and save it as node-js-hello-world-modified.png.

 Using sakura.css and normalize.css